Where to Stay in Lanzarote

 Costa Teguise: Relaxed and Family-Friendly

-If you are coming with children, if you are an older couple, or if you generally prefer a quiter, more relaxed place without all the action that Puerto del Carmen offers, your best place to stay might be Costa Teguise, which is a purpose built resort located in the south-east of Lanzarote.
+If you are coming with children, if you are an older couple, or if you generally prefer a quiter, more relaxed place without all the action that Puerto del Carmen offers, your best place to stay might be Costa Teguise, which is a purpose built resort located in the north-east of Lanzarote.

 It has nice sheltered beaches for children and those who want to avoid the big waves, as well as a selection of attractions targeting mainly families with children, like water parks or aquariums.
 Costa Teguise is also a good place to learn some surfing, with several course providers, and other water sports.